EmidaOlamide/Data_Exploration_SQL/README.md

 # Data Exploration with SQL.
-I showcased my SQL skills by answering the following questions:
+I showcased my **SQL skills by answering the following questions (from simple to difficult questions):
 * Total downloads for Sugar Rush
 * Total downloads for C apps
 * Uninstalls in December 2021